siberianfox/g2wiki/G2-in-Git:-cloning-and-updating-procedures.md

 _These notes are written from the perspective of running GitX [GitX-dev (rowanj fork) Version Version 0.15.1964 dev (0.15.1964)](http://rowanj.github.io/gitx/) on OSX while using Apple Terminal for command line functions._

 ## Making a Remote to pull code for a PR

+* Add the remote `git@github.com:MitchBradley/g2.git`
+* restart Gitx or it will not be visible